ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 P: Price
 T: Time

 Determining how big the market is for your product

 The market determination is more of an art than a science Coming up with a market to determine how big the market it is today as well as how it will grow in the future is challenging depend on who you ask.

+## Buying filter for your target customer

+Will not buy at all (doesn't meet what they're looking for or how they're solving it is good enough)

+Looking to buy now
+Looking to buy within 30 days
+Looking to buy within 6 months
+Looking to buy within 12 months
+Looking to buy after 12 months

 ## Consumer vs. Business